 - Feb 2019: Reported near-surface drill results that intercepted silver mineralization in 190 out of total 195 holes, including a huge 99.91 meters grading 244 g/t Ag.

-For many mining companies and investors, the problem for New Pacific is Bolivia, which like Venezuela has in the past caused grief for many foreign owned mines and resource investment projects.
-Other than the results of their ongoing work to prove up the massive potential of Silver Sands, why is New Pacific excited to be investing in Bolivia?
+For many mining companies and investors, the problem for New Pacific is Bolivia, which like Venezuela has in the past caused grief for many foreign-owned mines and resource investment projects.
+Other than the results of their ongoing work to prove the massive potential of Silver Sands, why is New Pacific excited to be investing in Bolivia?
 The points they made to me: